nathanvda/cocoon/README.markdown

 database.

-By default the partials added with the button `link_to_add_association` use an internal ranom identifications that doesn't correspond to the identification in the database.
+By default the partials added with the button `link_to_add_association` use an internal random identifications that doesn't correspond to the identification in the database.

-If you prefer to create a new record in a table and to use its identification in the partial added, then:
+If you prefer to create a new record in a the database and to use its identification in the partial added, then:
 * Add a method in a controller that will serve the AJAX request by creating the record and returning its identification.